epicalyx/starter-academic/content/home/volunteer-work-and-talks.md

 # Order that this section appears on the page.
 weight: 80

-title: 'Volunteer Work and Talks'
+title: 'Volunteer Work and Open Source'
 subtitle: To be updated soon...

 #content: